Gorresio/whiteprocess/README.md

 If you want to implement the current version of whiteprocess in production environments, please contact me so as not to have problems in the transition to the stable version.

 ### WARNING - Important Final Upgrade
+I apologize if the project has been stopped for almost a year, but for reasons of time I will have to postpone the development for some time.
+I intend to develop it in Rust with:
+* UNICODE support.
-* The current version of whiteprocess will be included in a fork **whiteprocess-beta** (supported throughout 2018)
+* The current version of whiteprocess will be included in a fork **whiteprocess-beta**
 * Remote Check will be deleted from the next version (for now it is a useless feature, it will be included as a separate component).
-* Version for Microsoft Windows under development.
+* Support for Microsoft Windows.